Family of boy killed on Kansas waterslide settles with park

 KANSAS CITY, Mo.
-(AP) — The family of a Kansas lawmaker’s 10-year-old son killed last summer on what was billed as the world’s tallest water slide has reached a settlement with the park’s owner.
+(AP) — The family of a Kansas lawmaker’s 10-year-old son killed last summer on what was billed as the world’s tallest water slide reached a settlement Wednesday with the park’s owner and the raft’s manufacturer.

-Terms of the deal filed Wednesday in Kansas’ Johnson County District Court involving Caleb Schwab’s family were not immediately released.
+Terms of the deal filed in Kansas’ Johnson County District Court involving Caleb Schwab’s family were not released.

-A spokeswoman for Schlitterbahn Waterparks and Resorts, Winter Prosapio, confirmed the settlement, which was first reported by The Kansas City Star.
-She declined to elaborate, other than to say the park’s owners plan to follow through on demolishing the slide as announced in November.
+Messages left by The Associated Press with one of the family’s attorneys, Michael Rader, and with Caleb’s father, Republican state Rep. Scott Schwab, were not immediately returned.
+Scott Schwab did not attend Wednesday’s legislative session.

-An attorney for two women injured with Schwab during the ill-fated ride last Aug.
-7 says Wednesday’s action does not resolve any potential liabilities against the park by his clients.
+“The Schwab family remains determined to hold all those responsible for this tragedy accountable, while doing all they can to ensure this never happens again to another family,” the family’s attorneys said in an emailed statement later Wednesday, adding that “in the near future we will be allowed to disclose further specifics regarding the settlement.”

 Most Read Stories